 With Inter-Switch Links between nodes in the same cluster, the ISLs are considered a single point of failure.
-This is illustrated in Figure 19.
+This is illustrated in Figure 20 on page 79.

-Figure 19.
+Figure 20.
 Fabric with Inter-Switch Links between nodes in a cluster